-PROGRAMME OUTCOME Programme Objective Immediate Strategies (1-2 Yrs) Short Term Strategies (3-5 Yrs) Medium Term Strategies (5-10 Yrs) Long Term Strategies (10 Yrs+) Archiving and record keeping of municipal documents.
-Classification of information to ensure safety of documentations. information system.
-Provide effective and safe storage space for documentation.
-Legal Services Responsible, Accountable, Effective and Efficient Corporate Governance.
-Accountable and responsible administration.
-Minimise unwarranted litigations and legal costs.
+PROGRAMME OUTCOME Programme Objective Immediate Strategies (1-2 Yrs) Short Term Strategies (3-5 Yrs) Medium Term Strategies (5-10 Yrs) Long Term Strategies (10 Yrs+) Efficient Corporate Governance. litigations and legal costs.
 Decrease percentage of litigation cases against the municipality negotiated for settlement per year.
-Percentage of SLA drafted within 2 weeks of receipt of request from date of submission.
-Conduct Legal information dissemination workshops with all relevant officials annually.
-Monitoring the compliance to legislation by departments.
-To develop and implement control measures to ensure compliance with legislation.
-Develop plan to reduce litigation and costs.
-Continuous assistance to other directorates with the drafting and review of bylaws and policies as and when it is required.
+Percentage of SLA drafted within 2 weeks of receipt of request from date of submission. with all relevant officials annually.
+Monitoring the compliance to legislation by departments. compliance with legislation.
+Develop plan to reduce litigation and costs. review of by-laws and policies as and when it is required.